zachwe/tortoise-tts/README.md

 * `failed reading zip archive: failed finding central directory`: You had a file fail to download completely during the model downloading initialization phase.
 Please open either `.\models\tortoise\` or `.\models\transformers\`, and delete the offending file.
 	You can deduce what that file is by reading the stack trace.
 A few lines above the last like will be a line trying to read a model path.
 * `torch.cuda.OutOfMemoryError: CUDA out of memory.`: You most likely have a GPU with low VRAM (~4GiB), and the small optimizations with keeping data on the GPU is enough to OOM.
 Please open the `start.bat` file and add `--low-vram` to the command (for example: `py app.py --low-vram`) to disable those small optimizations.
+* `WavFileWarning: Chunk (non-data) not understood, skipping it.`: something about your WAVs are funny, and its best to remux your audio files with FFMPEG (included batch file in `.\convert\`).
+	Honestly, I don't know if this does impact output quality, as I feel it's placebo when I do try and correct this.

 ## Preparing Voice Samples

 Now that the tough part is dealt with, it's time to prepare voice clips to use.

 Unlike training embeddings for AI image generations, preparing a "dataset" for voice cloning is very simple.
-While the repo suggests using short clips of about ten seconds each, you aren't required to manually snip them up.
-I'm not sure which way is "better", as some voices work perfectly fine with two clips with minutes each worth of audio, while other voices work better with ten short clips.

-As a general rule of thumb, try to source clips that aren't noisy, and are entirely just the subject you are trying to clone.
+As a general rule of thumb, try to source clips that aren't noisy, solely the subject you are trying to clone, and doesn't contain any non-words (like yells, guttural noises, etc.).
 If you must, run your source through a background music/noise remover (how to is an exercise left to the reader).
 It isn't entirely a detriment if you're unable to provide clean audio, however.
 Just be wary that you might have some headaches with getting acceptable output.

-After sourcing some clips, here are some considerations whether you should narrow down the pool you used, or not:
-* if you're aiming for a specific delivery (for example, having a line re-read but with word(s) replaced), use just that clip with the line.
-If you want to err on the side of caution, you can add one more similar clip for safety.
-* if your source clips are all delivered in a similar manner (for example, the Patrick Bateman example provided later), it's not necessary to cull.
-* if you're hoping to generate something non-specific, you're free to just use your entire pool.
+Nine times out of ten, you should be fine using as many clips as possible.
+There's (now) no preference between combining your audio into one file, or leaving it split.
+However, if you're aiming for a specific delivery, it *should* be best for you to narrow down to just using that as your provided source (for example, changing one word in a line).

 There's no hard specifics on how many, or how long, your sources should be.

-After sourcing your clips, there are some considerations on how to narrow down your voice clips, if needed:
-* if you're aiming for a specific delivery (for example, having a line re-read but with word(s) replaced), use just that clip with line isolated.
-* if you're aiming to generate a wide range of lines, you shouldn't have to worry about culling for similar clips, and you can just dump them all in for use.
-	To me, there's no noticeable difference between combining them into one file, or keeping them all separated (outside of the initial load for a ton of files).

-If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can easily output your clips into the proper format (22050 Hz sampling rate), but some of the time, the software will print out some (sometimes harmless, sometimes harmful) warning message (`WavFileWarning: Chunk (non-data) not understood, skipping it.`), it's safe to assume you need to properly remux it with `ffmpeg`, simply with `ffmpeg -i [input] -ar 22050 -c:a pcm_f32le [output].wav`.
-Power users can use the previous command instead of relying on Tenacity to remux.
+If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can easily output your clips into the proper format (22050 Hz sampling rate).

+Power users with FFMPEG already installed can simply used the provided conversion script in `.\convert\`.

 After preparing your clips as WAV files at a sample rate of 22050 Hz, open up the `tortoise-tts` folder you're working in, navigate to `./tortoise/voice/`, create a new folder in whatever name you want, then dump your clips into that folder.
 While you're in the `voice` folder, you can take a look at the other provided voices.